gitackt/pyfetchcoins/README.md

 # pyfetchcoins
-You can fetch curypto currency amount from exchange accounts.
+You can fetch crypto currency amount from exchange accounts.
 `pyfetchcoins` is a wrapper libraly for some fetching crypto currency libralies.

 ## Install